- Contact information

 - Fewless, Gary.
 Herbarium, Cofrin Center for Biodiversity, UW-Green Bay.
 Invasive Plants of Wisconsin.
 Alliaria petiolata.

 - Invasive Plants Association of Wisconsin.
-Major Concerns: Garlic Mustard.
+The problem: Garlic Mustard.

 - Rowe, Pamela and Jil M. Swearingen.
 Plant Conservation Alliance, Alien Plant Working Group.
 Least Wanted: Garlic mustard.
 Last updated June 2005.